-Offers an opportunity to learn skills and techniques of the oceanographer through laboratory, beach and dockside field work, and work cruises aboard a research vessel.
-Includes the study of nautical charts, instrumentation, and oceanographic processes such as sedimentation, effects of winds, currents, tides, and determination of water quality.
-Students are required to attend three field trips.
+Offers an opportunity to learn skills and techniques of the oceanographer through laboratory, beach and dockside field work, and work cruites aboard a research vessel.
+Includes the study of nautical charts, instrumentation, and oceanographic processes such as sedimentation, effects of winds, currents, tides, and determinaattend three field trips.

-Lectures in Marine Biology (3) UC:CSU
+12 Lectures in Marine Biology (3) UC:CSU